drone-plugins/drone-gitea-release/README.md

 ```

 Please note incorrectly building the image for the correct x64 linux and with
-GCO disabled will result in an error when running the Docker image:
+CGO disabled will result in an error when running the Docker image:

 ```
 docker: Error response from daemon: Container command